viktory683/anyrun/README.md

       - [x] Margins from config (like there was `x` and `y` options)
         - [x] Use RealtiveNum instead
       - [x] Option to place entry down if window is anchored to the bottom
-    - [x] Dynamic window size on mathces update wrapping all in scroll if it's too big
+    - [x] Dynamic window size on mathces update wrapping all in scroll if it's too big (abolished to be KISS)
   - [ ] Completion for entry
+  - [x] Design
+    - [ ] Need to do something with text overflow.
+      - Autoscroll on hover/selection
+      - horizontal window scroll (NO)
+      - Do something like `Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Sed accumsan elit id...`
+    - [ ] libadwaita? (please share you opinion about it in [discussions](https://github.com/bzglve/anyrun/discussions) until I made it)
 - [x] Up key on open should insert previous search (If we use Up/Down keys for focus, then it can only save previous state)
   - [x] Config option to save previous search on close and have it on open
   - [x] Handle properly exclusive plugin (seems it will not work [comments](#exclusive-plugin-state))